davettt/todoist-claude-integration/README.md

 - 🗣️ **Chat naturally with Claude** - "I finished the report" or "Add grocery shopping for tomorrow"
 - 📋 **Automatic task management** - Claude creates/updates/completes tasks in Todoist
+- 📧 **Smart email digests** - AI analyzes forwarded emails, creates intelligent digests with interest-level categorization
-- 📧 **Smart email processing** - Forward emails to auto-create tasks with AI digest
+- 💬 **Interactive email review** - Rate emails with feedback (👍 👎 ⬆️ ⬇️), help AI learn your preferences
+- 🧠 **AI learning system** - System learns from your feedback and suggests profile improvements
+- 📊 **Content pattern analysis** - Automatically detects technologies and topics you care about
+- 🎯 **Smart profile updates** - Apply AI-identified interests to your profile with one click
 - 📅 **Calendar integration** - Claude considers your schedule when planning tasks
 - ✨ **Simple workflow** - Export → Chat with Claude → Apply changes